Northern pintail: Distribution and habitat

-This dabbling duck breeds across northern areas of the Palearctic south to about Poland and Mongolia, and in Canada, Alaska and the Midwestern United States.
-It mainly winters south of its breeding range, reaching almost to the equator in Panama, northern sub-Saharan Africa and tropical South Asia.
+This dabbling duck breeds in northern areas of the Palearctic as far south as about Poland and Mongolia, and in Canada, Alaska and the Midwestern United States.
+It winters mainly south of its breeding range, reaching almost to the equator in Panama, northern sub-Saharan Africa and tropical South Asia.
 Small numbers migrate to Pacific islands, particularly Hawaii, where a few hundred birds winter on the main islands in shallow wetlands and flooded agricultural habitats.
 Transoceanic journeys also occur: a bird that was caught and ringed in Labrador, Canada, was shot by a hunter in England nine days later, and Japanese-ringed birds have been recovered from six US states east to Utah and Mississippi.
-In parts of the range, such as Great Britain and the northwestern United States, the pintail may be present all year.
+In parts of the range, such as Great Britain and the northwestern United States, the pintail may be present year-round.

-The northern pintail's breeding habitat is open unwooded wetlands, such as wet grassland, lakesides or tundra.
-In winter, it will utilise a wider range of open habitats, such as sheltered estuaries, brackish marshes and coastal lagoons.
-It is highly gregarious outside the breeding season and forms very large mixed flocks with other ducks.
+The northern pintail's breeding habitat is open unwooded wetlands, such as wet grasslands, lake shores or tundra.
+In winter, it uses a wider range of open habitats, such as sheltered estuaries, brackish marshes and coastal lagoons.
+It is highly gregarious outside the breeding season, forming very large mixed flocks with other ducks.